 Located at the end of the Palisadoes, the sandbar that shields Kingston Harbour from the open sea, Port Royal, as a 17th-century shipping and trade centre, was once the Caribbean's largest city—until it was levelled by a 7.5 magnitude earthquake on June 7, 1692.
 The tsunami which followed caused further destruction, leaving many to ascribe the events to divine retribution for the city's sinful ways.

 Aerial shot of #PortRoyal in #Kingston #Jamaica. ?? ? pic.twitter.com/iJmzHvffXb

 Back then, Port Royal was one of the busiest and wealthiest in the Americas, and the resulting goings-on earned it its moniker as a city of ill repute, full of privateers and pirates (including the infamous Henry Morgan), booze and bacchanalia.
 Because of its precarious location on Jamaica's southeastern coast, however, ensuing years also brought damage, thanks to hurricanes and another severe earthquake in the early 1900s.

-If Jamaica's application for Port Royal's World Heritage inscription is granted, it would become only the third sunken city to receive such a designation, following Alexandria, Greece and Baia, Italy, though it would be the only one in the Western hemisphere.
+If Jamaica's application for Port Royal's World Heritage inscription is granted, it would become only the third sunken city to receive such a designation, following Alexandria, Egypt and Baia, Italy, though it would be the only one in the Western hemisphere.
 The UNESCO Convention on the Protection of the Underwater Cultural Heritage pledges to protect such heritage; evidence of sunken human civilisations that are more than a century old qualify.

 UNESCO explained the significance of Port Royal by noting that it “falls into the category of ‘catastrophic sites,’ places that are devastated by some natural disaster and in the act of destruction, preserved ‘in situ'”: